Funeral in Berlin (1966)

 The first Harry Palmer film, The Ipcress File, had been a considerable success, but it hadn't been an especially enjoyable experience for Harry Saltzman, who had fallen out with his director, Sidney J. Furie.
 Saltzman had disapproved of Furie's self-conscious style on that film and for the sequel he turned to Guy Hamilton to direct, someone he evidently saw as a safe pair of hands following the success of his blockbuster James Bond film Goldfinger (1964), the third in the series.
 Hamilton would later direct three more Bonds, Diamonds are Forever (1971), Live and Let Die (1973) and The Man with the Golden Gun (1974), as well as another film for Saltzman, the World War II epic Battle of Britain (1969).

 Funeral in Berlin is much more conventionally filmed than The Ipcress File, with none of that film's arty framings or strange angles.
 But Guy Hamilton was a reliable director who could work well with this kind of material, and he introduces a few reasonably subtle visual jokes.
-The budget is obviously also increased, with location filming in Germany and an upgrade to Panavision, instead of the cheaper Techniscope process used in The Ipcress File (although for that film, Techniscope definitely had its advantages).
+The budget is also obviously increased, with location filming in West Germany and an upgrade to Panavision, instead of the cheaper Techniscope process used in The Ipcress File (although for that film, Techniscope definitely had its advantages).

 Some significant members of The Ipcress File crew returned, including cinematographer Otto Heller and production designer Ken Adam, the latter working on Funeral in Berlin in between Bond films.
 The film is adapted from Len Deighton's novel by Evan Jones, best known for his four collaborations with Joseph Losey; Eva, The Damned, King and Country and the spy spoof Modesty Blaise, all made between 1962 and 1966.

-One element of Funeral in Berlin that's obviously not up to the level of its predecessor is the score.
+One element of Funeral in Berlin that is obviously not up to the level of its predecessor is the score.
 John Barry was replaced on the sequel by German composer Konrad Elfers, and the music for Funeral in Berlin is a lot less subtle, with more jaunty, oompah-type music.
 Presumably, the intention was to give the film more of a German flavour to match its principal setting.
 It's not bad exactly, but it certainly lacks the appeal of the moody and mysterious score John Barry composed for The Ipcress File.

 Other than Caine, the most significant cast member to reprise his role from the first film is Guy Doleman as Palmer's supercilious boss, Colonel Ross.
 We also get to see Ross's wife and his London house, where Palmer meets Ross while the latter tends to his garden.
 David Glover and Freda Bamford, as two of Palmer's colleagues, also return from The Ipcress File, although they are seen only briefly.